pingcap/tidb/docs/design/2021-04-21-unify-log-library.md

 Rationale - for long-term consideration, we should maintain code quality.
 The speed of output can be sacrificed in time if necessary.

-To do these things:

-1. Change the TiDB first, being dependent on the place to write dummy code.
+Implementation plan:

+1. Unify log library for `pingcap/tidb` first.
+For dependent parts we write dummy code to satisfy.
-2. Modify the BR log to remove the dependency on TiDB `loguitl`.
+2. Unify log library for `pingcap/br`, remove the dependency on `pingcap/tidb/util/logutil`, and clear dummy code of `pingcap/tidb`.
-3. Modify PD and TiDB again to unify the log library to `pingcap/log`.
+3. Unify log library for `tikv/pd`.

-4. BR, PD, TiDB all depend directly on `pingcap/log` and do not depend on any other log libraries (including `std/log`).
+After the implementation, we have `pingcap/tidb`, `pingcap/br`, `tikv/pd` all depend directly on `pingcap/log` and do not depend on any other log libraries (including `std/log`) or each other.
-5. BR, PD, and TiDB all encapsulate separate log layers on top of `pingcap/log` and do not rely on each other's log layers, preferring to add some boilerplate code.